tmuxinator/tmuxinator/README.md

 ### Create a project

-Create or edit your projects with:
+Create a project with:

 ```
 tmuxinator new [project]
 ```

-Create or edit a local project where the config file will be stored in the current working directory (in `.tmuxinator.yml`) instead of the default project configuration file location (e.g. `~/.config/tmuxinator`):
+Create a local project where the config file will be stored in the current working directory (in `.tmuxinator.yml`) instead of the default project configuration file location (e.g. `~/.config/tmuxinator`):

 ```
 tmuxinator new --local [project]
 ```

-For editing you can also use `tmuxinator open [project]`. `new` is aliased to `n`,`open` to `o`, and `edit` to `e`.
+Use `tmuxinator open [project]` to create or open a config in your editor, or `tmuxinator edit [project]` to edit an existing config without creating a new one. `new` is aliased to `n`, `open` to `o`, and `edit` to `e`.
 Please note that dots can't be used in project names as tmux uses them internally to delimit between windows and panes.
 Your default editor (`$EDITOR`) is used to open the file.
 If this is a new project you will see this default config:

 ```yaml